turri21/MinimigAGA_poseidon-ep4cgx150-and-neptuno/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Building minimig-mist from sources

+* checkout the source
+* download / install [Altera Quartus II](https://dl.altera.com/?edition=web) (latest supported version for Cyclone III FPGA device used on the MiST board is 13.1; I'm still using version 10.1SP1)
+* build the core using Quartus GUI (project file in fpga/mist)
+* place the minimig-mist.rbf files on the root of your SD card (optionally, rename minimig-mist.rbf to core.rbf to make it the default core)
+* don't forget to place kickstart ROM of your choosing on the root of the SD card (these are still copyrighted, so either copy the ROM from your real Amiga, or buy AmigaForever)
+* place some ADF (floppy disk images) of your favourite games / demos / programs on your SD card
+* optionally place minimig.bal, minimig.art & minimig.cop files on the root of your SD card for a nice bootup animation
+* enjoy minimig! :)

+## Sources

+This sourcecode is based on Rok's previous project ([minimig-de1](https://github.com/rkrajnc/minimig-de1)), and it continues from there.
+It was split into a new project to allow changes that would never fit in the FPGA on the DE1 board.

+Original minimig sources from Dennis van Weeren with updates by Jakub Bednarski are published on [Google Code](http://code.google.com/p/minimig/).

+Some minimig updates are published on the [Minimig Discussion Forum](http://www.minimig.net/), done by Sascha Boing.

+ARM firmware updates and minimig-tc64 port changes by Christian Vogelsang ([minimig_tc64](https://github.com/cnvogelg/minimig_tc64)) and A.M.
+Robinson ([minimig_tc64](https://github.com/robinsonb5/minimig_tc64)).

+MiST board & firmware by Till Harbaum ([MiST](https://code.google.com/p/mist-board/)).

+TG68K.C core by Tobias Gubener.